 Licensing arrangements for ground distribution of herbicides

-- Individuals who operate ground equipment for herbicide distribution are called commercial operators and operate under a commercial operator's licence.
+- individuals who operate ground equipment for herbicide distribution are called commercial operators (licence number will begin with 'G') and operate under a commercial operator's licence

-- Organisations and individual contractors in the business of ground distribution who direct or authorise licensed commercial operators to use ground equipment are called ground distribution contractors.
+- organisations and individual contractors in the business of ground distribution who direct or authorise licensed commercial operators to use ground equipment are called ground distribution contractors (licence number will begin with 'GDC').
 They must hold a ground distribution contractor's licence.
 A licensed aerial distribution contractor may also undertake this function.

-When do I need a licence for ground distribution?
+When you need a licence for ground distribution

-There are factors that can determine whether you require a commercial operator's licence:
+Factors that can determine whether you require a commercial operator's licence are:

 - The location in Queensland where the ground distribution is carried out.
 A licence is not required if you carry out ground distribution in those areas of Queensland where the legislation does not apply (mainly western and far northern regions).
 Read more about regulated areas for ground distribution of herbicides.